How to Install a Wood Paneled Ceiling

 • Snap a chalk line over them to mark each member; you will have to put the butt joints of each board end over one of these members so you can fasten it to the ceiling.

-• Also make plans to stagger the joints and work around any obstacles on the ceiling.
+• Also, make plans to stagger the joints and work around any obstacles on the ceiling.

-Panel Placement is Critical To Success
+Next Step Panel Placement: Critical To Success

 • Begin by removing the tongue off of a tongue and groove board, using a circular saw.

-• Place the first board with the cut side facing the wall, leaving an 1/16" gap to act as an expansion joint.
+• Place the first board with the cut side facing the wall, leaving an 1/16″ gap to act as an expansion joint.

 • Make sure that both of the board's ends hit at chalk line.

 • Attach each piece of wood paneling with two nails at any intersection of the chalk line with a board.
-Predrill holes for the nails that secure the end of the boards to prevent them from splitting.

 • Continue installing the other pieces of wood paneling on the ceiling in the same manner.